 The rest of the muscles, known as mobilisers, like Rectus Abdominus (your 6-pack), help us to move,

-If our core muscles aren’t working right, the mobilisers work over time, producing incorrect stress on the body, making you prone to injury and fatigue.
+If our core muscles aren’t working right, the mobilisers work overtime, producing incorrect stress on the body, making you prone to injury and fatigue.

+Not at all!
 We have clients ranging from 15 years to 70 years of age, both men and women.

 Before you sign up for any class, we do an assessment of your flexibility and strength and take down your medical history.
-The essence of Pilates in Rehab, and with Moushumi being a Physiotherapist, the priority is always on healing first.
+The essence of Pilates is Rehab, and with Moushumi being a Physiotherapist, the priority is always on healing first.

 Yes!
 We have a specially designed workout for expectant mothers.

 During pregnancy, it is important to maintain posture and strengthen the core as the womb expands.
-The movements of Pilates, in general, work on strengthening lower abdominal, pelvic floor and back muscles, which are pivotal for posture, balance and strength.
+The movements of Pilates, in general, work on toning lower abdominal, pelvic floor and back muscles, which are pivotal for posture, balance and strength.
 Under the guidance of our trainers, controlled Pilates exercises are extremely safe* and beneficial for a pregnant woman.

 *However, we urge our clients to kindly consult your doctor before joining.